 The accounts receivable management and collection business of Attention LLC is regulated both at the federal and state level.
 The federal Fair Debt Collection Practices Act (the "FDCPA") regulates any person who regularly collects or attempts to collect, directly or indirectly, consumer debts owed or asserted to be owed to another person.
 The FDCPA establishes specific guidelines and procedures that debt collectors must follow in communicating with consumer debtors, including the time, place and manner of such communications.
 Further, it prohibits harassment or abuse by debt collectors, including the threat of violence or criminal prosecution, obscene language or repeated telephone calls made with the intent to abuse or harass.
-The FDCPA also places restrictions on communications with individuals other than consumer debtors in connection with the collection of any consumer debt and sets forth specific procedures to be followed when communicating with such third parties for purposes of obtaining location information about the consumer debtor.
+The FDCPA also places restrictions on communications with individuals other than consumer debtors in connection with the collection of any consumer debtor.
 Additionally, the FDCPA contains various notice and disclosure requirements and prohibits unfair or misleading representations by debt collectors.
 Attention LLC is also subject to the Fair Credit Reporting Act (the "FCRA"), which regulates the consumer credit reporting industry and which may impose liability to the extent that the adverse credit information reported on a consumer to a credit bureau is false or inaccurate.
 The FTC has the authority to investigate consumer complaints against debt collection companies and to recommend enforcement actions and seek monetary penalties.
 The accounts receivable management and collection business is also subject to state regulation.
 Some states require that debt collection companies be licensed.